cassels/cassels.github.io/_posts/2015-03-30-indie-filmmaking-triangle.md

 [diagram]: /imgs/posts/images/indiefilm-triangle.jpg
 [peter]:  https://twitter.com/peterstewart866

-The indie filmmaking triangle was brought up at a birthday party this weekend by a good friend of mine, [Peter Stewart][peter], as he explained to the group the restrictions of independent filmmaking from his point of view as an editor.
+The indie filmmaking triangle was brought up at a birthday party last weekend by a good friend of mine, [Peter Stewart][peter], as he explained to the group the restrictions of independent filmmaking from his point of view as an editor.

 He waved his hands through the air and drew an imaginary triangle.